Ehtisham9198/CMS/README.md

-### **README: College File Movement System**
+### **README: CampusFlow**

 ---

 ### **Project Overview**
-The College File Movement System is a digital platform designed to streamline file management and movement across various departments within a college.
+The CampusFlow is a digital platform designed to streamline file management and movement across various departments within a campus.
 It replaces traditional physical file handling with an efficient, secure, and trackable digital workflow, improving overall operational efficiency.

 ---